PlaidRunner: Rebuilding my E-bike

 The DP7 battery pack fits on the frame only after temporarily removing the rear wheel and loosening the fender.
 Unfortunately the slots on the mounting tray only meet two of the frame’s three battery mounting holes.
 The new tray wants 64 mm-spaced bottle cage mounts, but the RadRunner’s holes are about 110 mm apart, and there is no room for a Triple Bob without further reducing fender/tire clearance.
 Fortunately, the pack can slide down to rest on the chainstays, providing two more points of stability.
 I put a piece of high-density foam under the battery to alleviate pressure points on the ABS plastic case.
 I also put a couple of Voile straps tightly around the pack and seat tube.
 It’s quite solid and doesn’t wiggle at all.
 Shame there’s no room for a daisy print canvas bag around it.

-Long story short, the app is presently not allowing me to change (or view) many of the BMS parameters – I have an email in with EBL about this.
-The app also insists on phoning home to its developer every time it opens (and you must log in with an account) before you can see things like individual cell voltages.
-It’s unfortunately common for apps to be built this way these days, but it doesn’t respect the user’s privacy or autonomy.
+Separately, the permissions system means that the JBD BMS app insists on phoning home to its developer every time it opens (and you must log in with an account) before you can see information about the battery.
+It’s unfortunately common for apps to be built this way these days, but it does not respect the user’s privacy or autonomy.
+I don’t hold that against EBL, as they didn’t design the BMS app – it’s a choice JBD made.

-For now, I can ignore the BMS and use it as a battery pack.
+All that aside, for now I can still use the battery as a battery.
 Amps go in, amps come out, bike goes brrr.
 I’m jazzed to have so much capacity onboard.

 The charge port is a DC barrel connector but has multiple points of contact to the jack, it’s not just a single piece of bent steel.
 The area gets only mildly warm when taking 5 amps from the Cycle Satiator.
 Most of the time I’m charging only to 80 volts (4.0 volts per cell, ~85% capacity) to prolong cycle life.